Home / Service Area / Ohio / Licking County / Newark / Roof Repair

 Repair or Replace?
 How We Help You Decide

-The repair-versus-replace question comes down to how much of the roof has failed and whether the surrounding field is still serviceable.
-Localized damage is repairable.
-When the affected section covers one or two planes and the surrounding courses show adequate granule coverage without widespread cracking or curling, a repair extends the roof's service life at a fraction of replacement cost.
-Widespread granule loss across multiple planes, deck moisture damage, or shingles at or past their rated service life across the full field shift the math toward replacement.
-An honest inspection defines which category you are in, not a guess from a satellite image.
+A roof with isolated damage and a sound surrounding field is a repair candidate.
+When the affected section covers one or two planes and the shingles around it still show adequate granule coverage without widespread cracking or curling, a repair extends the service life at a fraction of replacement cost.
+Widespread granule loss across multiple planes, deck moisture damage beneath the failed section, or shingles at or past their rated lifespan across the full field shift the answer toward replacement.
+When repair estimates approach one-third of replacement cost, replacement is the better long-term investment.

 What Our Customers Say